gbv/validation-api-demo/README.md

 ## Configuration

 The [default configuration](config.default.json) contains some base formats.
-To defined the application profiles to be checked against, create a configuration file in JSON format at `config.json` in the current directory or in the local subdirectory `config`.
+To defined application profiles to be checked against, create a configuration file in JSON format at `config.json` in the current directory or in the local subdirectory `config`.
 It is also possible to pass the location of config file or directory with argument `--config` at startup.
 The configuration file must contain field `profiles` with a list of [profile objects](#profiles) and it can contain additional service settings.

 ### Service settings